 India rewards demonstrable skills and a clear specialisation.
 A few things that help:

 - Certifications: CompTIA Security+ and CEH are the most commonly requested entry-level credentials and open doors at IT-services firms and SOCs.
 Cloud certifications (AWS/Azure/GCP security) are increasingly valued and are the fastest route to the higher-paying cloud-security tracks.
 CISSP and ISACA certs (CISA/CRISC/CISM) matter for senior and GRC roles.
+To weigh which certification pays off for your target role, use the cert ROI ranker →

 - Pick a lane and go deep: the market is broad enough that a focused profile (SOC/detection, cloud security, AppSec, or GRC) reads far stronger than a generalist one.